 There are three important areas in-which the Welsh Value in Health Centre are working to improve the digital health of our healthcare system: data standards, data accessibility and data visualisation.

-Our work is focussed on:
+Our work with data is focussed on:

 Value-based healthcare demands consistent collection of PROMs data to support seamless aggregation, comparison and benchmarking of data.
 To achieve this, the Welsh Value in Health Centre have developed the PROMs Standard Operating Model or PSOM for short.